ArpitKharwade/My-Personal-Portfolio/README.md

 ## 🚀 Features
 - 🎨 Fully responsive and visually appealing design
-- 🖼️ Interactive project gallery
+- 🖼️ Interactive project gallery with hover effects
+- 🔥 Dynamic animations using JavaScript
 - 📜 Smooth scrolling and animated transitions
-- 📧 Contact form integration
+- 📨 Contact form with real-time validation
-- 🌐 Social media links
+- 🌐 Social media links with animated icons

 ## 🛠️ Technologies Used
 - **HTML** - Structuring the webpage
-- **CSS** - Styling and layout
+- **CSS** - Styling and layout with animations
-- **JavaScript** - Interactivity and animations
+- **JavaScript** - Interactivity, animations, and dynamic elements

 ## 📂 Installation
 ### Clone the repository